YLS-23/fewer-sensor-good-results/README.md

 ### 5.2 Relevance of T_max for the Second Task: Preliminary Analysis

 By fitting a linear model with quadratic (and lower-order) terms and ranking all predictors by their mean absolute Shapley value, it can be shown that the feature 'T_max' is several times more important than any other feature when its true values are used.
-Note that in practice, 'T_max' is the result of the first task and must be predicted, leading to inevitable deviations from the true values used in this analysis.
+Note that in practice, 'T_max' is the result of the first task and is a predicted value, leading to inevitable deviations from the true values used in this analysis.
 Consequently, its mean absolute Shapley value and thus its importance may vary.

 ![image](https://github.com/YLS-23/fewer-sensors-same-results/assets/172030231/5ad28b62-3307-46f8-9045-a48d13adbe82)